bgonzalezl/Mexican-ID_OCR_Application/README.md

 2.	paddlepaddle >=3.0.0 (For GPU use, paddlepaddle-gpu v3.1.0 is already annexed on the .tar file)
 3.	fastapi (when running on a container)
 5. A computer with the latest NVIDIA drivers and the required CUDA toolkit version (only when using paddlepaddle-gpu, a toolkit of CUDA 12.9 is recommended)
-6. If a GPU with the sm_120 architecture (50 series) is available, the included .tar file is made for allowing the projecto to run in this architecture only
+6. If a GPU with the sm_120 architecture (50 series) is available, the included .tar file is made for allowing the project to run in this architecture only

 Although paddlepaddle as of the time of writing has released version 3.2.0, no tests have been made using this version, so it is not recommended to use on the project as it may result in unexpected behaviour.